 Typically, a selling dentist works in the practice post-sale for some period of time and for a specified number of hours per week.
 Generally, the term of the post-sale employment and hours per week should be within the new owner’s control.
 The former owner may request that the compensation include both a productivity and administrative component.
 The former owner may also want to include a provision that states that he or she will be scheduled substantially the same as before the sale.
 The purchasing dentist should review such requests very carefully to ensure that the purchaser will have sufficient production.
 While the former owner may be asked to be classified as an independent contractor, it is unlikely that he or she will pass Internal Revenue Service, Department of Labor, or state tests to qualify.

 Summary and thoughts

-WILLIAM P. PRESCOTT, JD, EMBA, of Wickens Herzer Panza in Avon, Ohio, is a practice transition and tax attorney, and former dental equipment and supply general manager and representative.
-His most recent book is titled Joining and Leaving the Dental Practice, available through the ADA Center for Professional Success.
-ADA members can download the e-book for free at ADA.org/prescottebook.
-For this and Prescott’s other publications, visit prescottdentallaw.com.
-Contact Prescott at (440) 6958067 or [email protected].
+WILLIAM P. PRESCOTT, JD, EMBA, of Wickens Herzer Panza in Avon, Ohio, is a practice transition and tax attorney and former dental equipment and supply manager and representative.
+His most recent book, Joining and Leaving the Dental Practice, is available through the ADA Center for Professional Success.
+ADA members can download the e-book for free at success.ada.org/en/practice-management/joining-and-leaving-the-dental-practice.
+The 4th edition is currently being written and should be available through the ADA in 2021.
+For Prescott’s other publications, visit prescottdentallaw.com.
+Contact him at (440) 695-8067 or [email protected].